 On Sunday, Jackson had taken her son, Johnny, to a pool near their home in Goose Creek, S.C.
 It was the first time he’d ever gone swimming — and, tragically, it would be his last.

-Origins: The e-mail quoted above is the text of an article titled "Boy’s death highlights a hidden danger: Dry drowning" that was posted to the TodayShow.com site on 5 June 2008.
-Although the account is essentially true, the article contains some confusing elements that could send parents scuttling to protect their children from one danger when they should have been trying to guard them against a quite different one.
+Although the account is essentially true, the article contains some confusing elements that could send parents scuttling to protect their children from one danger when they should be trying to guard them against a quite different one.

 While the article about Johnny’s death is factual, it contains one key element of confusion: Jon Jon Jackson was not technically a “dry drowning” victim, but rather a victim of “delayed drowning,” also termed “secondary drowning.”
 That distinction is important because numerous news articles that mentioned Johnny’s death and attributed it to dry drowning also supplied the information that dry drowning is responsible for ten to fifteen percent of all drowning deaths, thereby making it seem as though the tragic circumstances that swept away this one particular child loom as a huge risk to other children.
 This is not the case: The incidence of delayed drowning (which is what killed Johnny) is relatively uncommon; the incidence of true dry drowning is much greater.
 The latter is therefore what adult swimmers and the parents of juvenile swimmers need be more concerned about, but that form of drowning was not truly described in the article about Johnny’s death.